- ←

 Maggiano's Italian Meatballs

-Not sure why I got called out at Maggiano’s.
+Read moreI’m not sure why I got called out at Maggiano’s.
 Perhaps I asked too many questions.
-Whatever the reason, my cover was blown on this clandestine meatball mission.
+For whatever reason, my cover was blown during this clandestine meatball mission.

-While sitting at the restaurant bar enjoying a side of Maggiano’s fantastic meatballs, Adrian, the manager, poked his head around the corner and asked, “Are you the guy who copied our tenderloin medallions recipe?”
+While sitting at the restaurant bar enjoying a plate of Maggiano’s fantastic meatballs, Adrian, the manager, poked his head around the corner and asked, “Are you the guy who copied our tenderloin medallions recipe?”
 He was right.
-Several years ago, I posted my version of the chain’s signature dish, so I was forced to admit that it was me.
-I thought that would end my intel gathering for the day, but the opposite happened.
+Several years ago, I posted my version of the chain’s signature dish, so I was forced to admit it was me.
+I thought that would be the end of my intel gathering for the day, but the opposite happened.

 “I couldn’t believe how close you got,” he said, referring to the balsamic cream sauce on the medallions.
-I thanked him for the compliment and told him the dish was one of my favorites, and I had to clone it right.
-There was a vibe of mutual respect, so I saw an opportunity to ask him questions about the chain's meatballs, including the meats used.
-Adrian told me that Maggiano’s uses just ground chuck and not a blend of meats often used in meatballs, such as pork and veal.
+I thanked him for the compliment and told him the dish was one of my favorites, so I had to clone it properly.
+There was a vibe of mutual respect, so I saw an opportunity to ask him about the chain's meatballs, including the meat he uses.
+Adrian told me that Maggiano’s makes their meatballs with just ground chuck and not with other meats such as pork and veal, which are often used in traditional formulas.

-Thanks to Adrian I had some good information for starting my recipe.
-Still, I was about to get even more valuable tips when, five minutes later, Maggiano’s executive chef Alberto, with a thick Italian accent, came out to say “hello.”
+Thanks to Adrian, I had some good information for starting my recipe.
+Still, I was about to get more valuable tips when, five minutes later, Maggiano’s executive chef Alberto, with a thick Italian accent, came out to say “hello.”

-Alberto explained the braising process they use to make the delicious meatballs so fall-apart tender.
+Alberto explained their braising process to make the delicious, fall-apart tender meatballs.
 He also stressed the importance of forming the meatballs loosely in your hands and not packing the meat.
 "These are meatballs, not snowballs", he says.
-In Alberto’s kitchen, you should be able to “cut the meatballs with a plastic spoon.”
+You should be able to “cut the meatballs with a plastic spoon” in Alberto's kitchen.

-So, with the helpful tips from Adrian and Alberto, I present my version of the chain’s fabulous meatballs and hacked marinara sauce, for the closest copycat recipe you’ll ever get.
+So, with helpful tips from Adrian and Alberto, here’s my version of the chain’s fabulous meatballs and hacked marinara sauce, which should be the most accurate copycat recipe of this dish that you’ll ever get.

-Try my Maggiano's Italian Meatballs copycat recipe below, and find more of my Maggiano's copycat recipes here
+Try my Maggiano's Italian Meatballs copycat recipe below, and find more of my Maggiano's copycat recipes here.

 Panera Bread Mac & Cheese

-Tender pasta must swim in a thick, creamy white cheddar cheese sauce for a home mac and cheese recipe to perfectly match Panera’s take on the dish.
+Read moreTender pasta must swim in a thick, creamy white cheddar cheese sauce for a home mac and cheese recipe to perfectly match Panera’s take on the dish.
 The sauce must be smooth as silk and not at all grainy, as many cheddar cheese sauces, especially white cheddar sauces, can be.
 And the flavor must be so good that when you get to the bottom of the bowl, you instantly crave some more.

 For my Panera Bread Mac & Cheese copycat recipe, you’ll want to use pipette pasta for the most similar clone, but any curvy pasta will do, such as elbows or small shells.
 The real secret here is the sauce, which can be a challenging hack since sharp cheese tends to melt poorly and create grainy and broken sauces, and all the white cheddar I found was either sharp or extra sharp.